 But wait!
 I have more controversial things to say to moms in Missouri and beyond...

 I have something else controversial to say: the gym doesn’t count.
 Yikes, that kind of even hurt me to say.
 Why doesn’t the gym count?
 Because the gym is a healthy habit that is so fantastic but let’s get real: so is eating healthy, getting your annual dentist appointment, and going to your doctor for your physical.
 But those things aren’t self-care----they are healthy habits!
 Healthy habits I support, by all means.
 But I want your five minutes to be something you can do anytime, anywhere.

-I have a few suggestions if you’re drained of creativity or brainpower:
+I have a few suggestions if you’re overwhelmed and drained of creativity or brainpower:

 **without your phone is key!
 No screens for this self-care!

 To package it nicely: you don’t have to put yourself first but you do have to put yourself on the daily list.
 It can be as little as five minutes.
 No screens involved.
 It doesn’t have to be every day but should be more days than not.

 Give it a try for two weeks.
 See how things shift.
 Your thoughts, your smile, your ease with yourself.
 It’ll be worth every second.